Your iPhone can speak any text to you with these Accessibility settings

 How to use Speak Selection

+Once you've followed the above steps to enable Speak Selection, you'll want to go ahead and use it.
+Here's how.

-- Navigate to the text you want read aloud.
+- Navigate to the text you want to be read aloud.

-- Tap and hold on the text and drag the highlight to surround all of the text you want read aloud if it's not all highlighted already.
+- Tap and hold on the text and drag the highlight to surround all of the text you want to be read aloud if it's not all highlighted already.

 Tap the Speak button in the menu that pops up.